Getting Into Consulting With a Low GPA: What MBB Actually Requires (2026)

 "Exceptional" means genuinely impressive by any standard, not just relative to peers:

-Strong internship experience at a consulting firm, investment bank, or PE fund can help, but alone does not overcome a 3.0 GPA.
+Strong internship experience at a consulting firm, investment bank, or PE fund can help, but it works best when paired with quantified impact, clear leadership, and a plausible explanation for the academic record.
 The bar for "exceptional" is higher than most candidates expect.

 3. High Standardized Test Scores